Spherical subgroups of Kac-Moody groups and transitive actions on spherical varieties: Invariants of spherical varieties

 whose rank is by definition the {\em rank} of $X$, and the vector space

-If $X$ has an open $B$-orbit, then any discrete valuation $v$ of $\CC(X)$ can be restricted to the subset $\CC(X)^{(B)}$ and yields a well-defined element $\rho(v)$ of $N_B(X)$, by identifying $\Xi_B(X)$ with the multiplicative group $\CC(X)^{(B)}$ modulo the constant functions.
+Any discrete valuation $v$ of $\CC(X)$ can be restricted to the subset $\CC(X)^{(B)}$.
+If $X$ has an open $B$-orbit then this yields a well-defined element $\rho(v)$ of $N_B(X)$, by identifying $\Xi_B(X)$ with the multiplicative group $\CC(X)^{(B)}$ modulo the constant functions.
 If $X$ is normal then this applies in particular to the valuation associated with any $B$-stable prime divisor $D$ of $X$, and in this case we denote simply by $\rho(D)$ (or $\rho_X(D)$) the corresponding element of $N_B(X)$.

 These definitions apply in particular if $X$ is a spherical $L$-variety.
 In this case the set $\Div(X)^B\setminus\Div(X)^L$ is called the set of {\em colors} (or {\em $L$-colors}) of $X$, and is denoted by $\Delta_L(X)$.
-If $K$ is the stabilizer in $L$ of a point in the open $L$-orbit of $X$, then $X$ is called an {\em embedding} of its open orbit $L/K$, and $K$ is called a {\em spherical subgroup} of $L$.
+If $K$ is the stabilizer in $L$ of a point in the open $L$-orbit of $X$, then $X$ is called an {\em embedding} of its open orbit $L/K$.
 Intersecting with $L/K$ gives a bijection between $\Delta_L(X)$ and $\Div(L/K)^B$.